DavidWells/analytics/site/main/source/plugins/google-analytics.md

 ## Custom Proxy Endpoint

-In certain [scenarios](https://www.freecodecamp.org/news/save-your-analytics-from-content-blockers-7ee08c6ec7ee/), you might want to load your own version of google analytics to send requests to a proxy.
+In specific [scenarios](https://www.freecodecamp.org/news/save-your-analytics-from-content-blockers-7ee08c6ec7ee/), you might want to load your own version of google analytics to send requests to a proxy.

-To do this, you can add the `customScriptSrc` option pointing to your custom Google Analytics script
+To do this, you can add the `customScriptSrc` option pointing to your custom Google Analytics script.

 ```js
 import Analytics from 'analytics'